dojo/framework/docs/en/resources/supplemental.md

 # Composing behavior with resources

-Resources can be used in multiple widgets and the cached data will be shared, however sharing the data is sometimes not enough when composing multiple "data-aware" widgets together.
-There are occasions that multiple widgets want to be able to share the current resource options, such that one widget can set a filter and another widget can react and render the filtered data set.
-This is where creating a resource with shared options come in, a resource with shared options can be created by the `resources` middleware and passed into multiple widgets that will both share resource options, so that a pagination widget can set the `page` and another widget is used to render the page of items will react to the page change and fetch the new results.
+Resources can be used in multiple widgets and the cached data will be shared.
+However, sharing the data is sometimes not sufficient when composing multiple "data-aware" widgets together.
+There are occasions that multiple widgets want to be able to share the current resource options.
+For example, one widget can set a filter and another widget can react and render the filtered data set.
+This is where creating a resource with shared options come in.
+A resource with shared options can be created by the `resources` middleware and passed into multiple widgets that will both share resource options, so that a pagination widget can set the `page` and another widget, which renders the items, will react to the page change and fetch the new results.

 > MyComposedWidget.tsx